General Election 2024

 Dates to Know

 • Online voter registration deadline: If there are 15 or more days before the election, you can register online (with a valid driver’s license or state ID) or by mail.
-15 days before the general election is Monday, October 21.
+Fifteen days before the general election is Monday, Oct.
+21.

 Learn more.